deanblackborough/gm-platformer/README.md

 - Player single ground slide
 - Ground slide and ground dash have a cooldown
 - Player sprites for idle, running, jumping (up and down), dashing & slide
-- Patrolling enemy base class - similar to moving platforms
+- Patrolling enemy base class - similar to moving platforms, set speed and target

 ## In progress